MicrosoftDocs/dynamics365smb-docs/financials/design-details-application-design.md

     ms.author: sgroespe

 ---
-# Application Design Details
+# Design Details
-This content contains detailed technical information about complex feature areas in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+This content contains detailed technical information about complex application features in [!INCLUDE[d365fin](includes/d365fin_md.md)].

- Design details content is aimed at implementers, developers, and super users who need deeper insight to implement, customize, or set up the feature area in question.
+ Design details content is aimed at implementers, developers, and super users who need deeper insight to implement, customize, or set up the features in question.

-> [!NOTE]
->  Each link in the following table opens a list of multiple Design Details topics for the application area in question.

 |**To**|**See**|
 |------------|-------------|